 Christopher Berry, Ph.D.

-Prior to joining the Harris School, Berry was a post-doctoral fellow at Harvard University in the Department of Government's Program on Education Policy and Governance.
+Prior to joining Chicago Harris, Berry was a post-doctoral fellow at Harvard University in the Department of Government's Program on Education Policy and Governance.
 He received his BA from Vassar College, Master of Regional Planning (MRP) from Cornell University, and PhD from the Department of Political Science at the University of Chicago.
 Professor Berry is also active in community development and was formerly a director in the MetroEdge division of ShoreBank, America's oldest and largest community development financial institution.